 As if Roderick Bennett didn’t have enough legal problems, now he’s got some more.
 On January 18, Bennett, former chief of staff at the Washington, D.C. headquarters of the Laborers International Union of North America (LIUNA), was indicted by a District of Columbia federal grand jury on three counts of embezzlement from the union totaling at least $170,000 and two counts of health care fraud against a union-sponsored health care plan.
 These charges follow an information count in November charging him with theft in the sum of $141,335.
 A Florida attorney, Aimee Occhetti, also was indicted with Bennett for health care fraud.
 The latest charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards, Employee Benefits Security Administration and Office of Inspector General.

 Roderick Bennett, if nothing else, was well-paid during his four-year tenure as LIUNA chief of staff.
 For each of 2014 and 2015, his last … Read More ➡

-On October 24, Elizabeth Merrill, former treasurer of United Government Security Officers of America Local 251, was indicted in Hamilton County, Ohio Court of Common Pleas for forgery and theft in connection with the disappearance of $1,051 in funds from the Cincinnati-based union.
-The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 23, Elizabeth Merrill, former secretary-treasurer of United Government Security Officers of America (UGSOA) Local 251, pleaded guilty in Hamilton County, Ohio Court of Common Pleas to one count of attempted theft and one count of attempted forgery from the Cincinnati-based union.
+She then was sentenced to 180 days in jail (suspended) and one year of probation, and was given a $100 fine.
+Merrill had been indicted last October in connection with the disappearance of $1,051 in union funds.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡